 Food additives don’t have nutritional value, but they are added to food in small amounts to serve a specific function.
 Some, like preservatives, stop bacteria or mould from spoiling your food, so that it lasts longer.
 Colourings are used to make our food looks more appealing.
 Emulsifiers allow water and oils to remain mixed together in an emulsion, like in mayonnaise for example.
-Even though they might have a negative perception, every additive that we find on our plate has been thoroughly tested and approved by the European Food Safety Authority (EFSA) and classified as safe.
+Every additive that we find on our plate in Europe has been thoroughly tested and has, based on the best currently available science, been classified as safe and approved for use by the European Food Safety Authority (EFSA).

-A list of food additives used in the European Union.
+This article lists and provides examples of the different types of groups of food additives currently used in the European Union.

 Add oil to water and the two liquids will never mix.
 At least not until an emulsifier is added.
 Emulsifiers are molecules with one water-loving (hydrophilic) and one oil-loving (hydrophobic) end.
 They make it possible for water and oil to become finely dispersed in each other, creating a stable, homogenous, smooth emulsion.